Outdoor Living Spaces: How to Build Your Perfect Okanagan Backyard (2026)

 If you want a year-round room that happens to feel like being outside, a 4-season sunroom is the play.
 Fully insulated walls, HVAC, double- or triple-pane glass.
 You can use it in January when it’s −15°C out.

-These start around $40,000 and can run past $80,000 for larger builds.
-They add real, heated square footage to your home—which means they show up on your property assessment.
-It’s the most expensive option on this list, but it’s also the most versatile.
+A 4-season sunroom adds real, heated square footage to your home—which means it shows up on your property assessment.
+It’s the biggest investment on this list, but it’s also the most versatile.

 4. Outdoor Kitchens & Dining Areas